Exawind/exawind-builder/doc/source/reference.rst

    Configuration for the :envvar:`${EXAWIND_COMPILER}` if supported on this particular system.

+.. function:: exawind_load_modules [dep ...]

+   Uses :program:`module load` command to load modules.
+This is a specialization of :func:`exawind_load_deps` on systems that have all dependencies available via modules.
+Examples are: NREL Eagle, Peregrine, and Rhodes.

+.. function:: exawind_load_spack [dep ...]

+   Uses :program:`spack load` command to load dependencies.
+This is a specialization of :func:`exawind_load_deps` on most systems which uses spack to manage all dependencies.

 .. function:: exawind_load_deps dep [dep ...]

    Loads the required dependencies either via spack or module load.
+Users should use this command elsewhere.

+.. function:: exawind_default_install_dir dep

+   Check if the default installation location for a project (``${EXAWIND_INSTALL_DIR}/${PROJECT_NAME}``) exists and if so set :envvar:`${PROJECTNAME_ROOT_DIR}`.

 Project specific functions
 --------------------------